FengyanTina/NutritionCaculator/README.md

 -ActivityMET: for the ActivityCaloryScreen
 -BMI: for CalculateBMIScreen
 -IBW: for IdealBodyWeightScreen
-UserInfor: for the User object input to ge age, height, weight and gender values
+-UserInfor: for the User object input to ge age, height, weight and gender values

 screens:
 -ActivityCaloryScreen